 The essence of counter culture revolution mixed with the Indian folk acts, made me operative in the openness of the life.
+While all of us go gaga over international musical artists and groups, we tend to forget the immensely talented ones closer

 to our soil.Mohiner Ghoraguli (translated as Mohin's Horses) is surely one of those musical groups that had heralded a new beginning in Bengali music by breaking all established musical themes.
 For ardent music lovers, this name would definitely not be a new one.
 Mohiner Ghoraguli was an independent( in fact the fist) rock music group of Calcutta that was established in the 1970s.